GOLDEN DESERT DEBATE TOURNAMENT AT UNLV

 Lincoln-Douglas and Parli Paradigm: I'm pretty much tabula rasa in both these formats, happy to judge the debate as it's presented and debated.
 I will always be a flow judge (who values line-by-line clash as much as possible).
 But I'm generally more 'progressive' in judging LD and Parli than I am in judging Policy.
 Go figure.
 In both LD and Parli, I very much appreciate theory/framework arguments.
 I also think both LD and Parli debates benefit from explicit plans/advocacies, which thus opens up the NEG option of CPs/counter-advocacies.
 Ditto K debate in LD and Parli...go for it, provided you know what you're doing (and can present the K clearly and coherently).
 Basically, the more LD and Parli resemble Policy, the better.

-Public Forum Paradigm: You should follow the rules, of course, but I'm comfortable with pushing the limits (in terms of advocacies and counter-advocacies and such)...that said, I'm open to the other team pushing back on PF rules/norms regarding plans and CPs and such.
-I see framework as a key element of PF; it's important to establish (and win) your framework (and then, having secured the framework, explain how and why it matters to your case).
+Public Forum Paradigm: You should follow the rules, of course, but I'm comfortable with pushing the limits (in terms of advocacies and counter-advocacies and such)...that said, I'm open to the other team pushing back on PF rules/norms regarding plans and CPs and such (i.e., to debate the very theory of PF).
+In a more traditional PF round, I see framework as a key element; it's important to establish (and win) your framework (and then, having secured the framework, explain how and why it matters to your case).
 I will always evaluate the debate off my flow, so line-by-line clash and full coverage of the key issues are important.
-That means spreading is fine with me...you don't have much time in PF, I know, so use what you have to the fullest.
-Ditto theory (to the extent theory exists in PF).
+That means that what passes for spreading in PF is fine with me...you don't have much time for each speech, I know, so use what you have to the fullest.
 Again, PF is kinda/sorta Policy Lite, and I'll always prefer -- but not insist upon -- a more Policy-like approach.

 Add me to the chain: ryan.estrin22@montgomerybell.edu